Auto-Encoding Goodness of Fit: The Need for a Higher Criticism: From Local to Global Testing

-GoF tests assess whether a sample of data, $\{Y_i\}_{i=1}^m$, is drawn from a distribution class $\mathcal{G}$.
-The most general opposing hypotheses are $\mathcal{H}_0: \pr_{Y} \in \mathcal{G} \text{ vs } \mathcal{H}_1: \pr_{Y} \not\in \mathcal{G}.$ A test is specified by a test statistic $T$ and a significance level $\alpha \in (0,1)$.
-The observed value of the statistic is $T(\{Y_i\}_{i=1}^m)$ and its (lower tail) p-value is $P(T \le T(\{Y_i\}_{i=1}^m)\gv \mathcal{H}_0)$. $\mathcal{H}_0$ is rejected in favor of $\mathcal{H}_1$ at level $\alpha$ if the p-value is less than $\alpha$, or equivalently, if $T(\{Y_i\}^m_{i=1}\le T_{\alpha}$, where $T_{\alpha}$ is the $\alpha$-th quantile of $T$ under $\mathcal{H}_0$.
-The probability integral transform (PIT) states that if $T$ has a continuous distribution under $\mathcal{H}_0$, the p-values are uniformly distributed on $(0,1)$ \citep{murdoch2008p}.
-Multivariate normality (MVN) has received the most attention in the study on multivariate GoF tests.
-A random variable $Y \in \Reals^d$ has a normal distribution if and only if for every $\mb u \in \mathcal{S}$, $Y^{T} \mb u$, the projection of $Y$ on $\mb u$, follows a UVN distribution \citep{rao1973}, where $\Cal S = \{\mb u\in\Reals^d\gv \|\mb u\|=1\}$ is the unit sphere in $\Reals^d$.
-Furthermore, if $Y$ has a non-normal distribution, the set of $\mb{u} \in \mathcal{S}$ with $Y^{T} \mb u$ being normal has Lebesque measure $0$ \citep{shao2010}.
-Thus to test on MVN, one way is to apply GoF tests on univariate normality (UVN) to a set of (random) projections of $Y$ and then make a decision based on the resulting collection of test statistics.
-Many univariate tests exist \citep{looney1995,mecklin2005}, each focusing on different distributional characteristics.
-Recently, GoF tests based on reproducing kernel Hilbert space theory have been developed \citep{liu2016kernelized, chwialkowski2016kernel}.
-In this work, we only use traditional GoF tests.
+\textbf{Normality.} Multivariate normality (MVN) has received the most attention in the study on multivariate GoF tests.
+If $Y \in \Reals^d$ has a normal distribution, then for every $\mb u \in \mathcal{S}$, $Y^{T} \mb u$, the projection of $Y$ on $\mb u$, follows a UVN distribution \citep{rao1973}, where $\Cal S = \{\mb u\in\Reals^d\gv \|\mb u\|=1\}$ is the unit sphere in $\Reals^d$.
+Conversely, if $Y$ has a non-normal distribution, the set of $\mb{u} \in \mathcal{S}$ with $Y^{T} \mb u$ being normal has Lebesgue measure $0$ \citep{shao2010}.
+Thus, one way to test MVN is to apply GoF tests of univariate normality (UVN) to a set of (random) projections of $Y$ and then make a decision based on the resulting collection of test statistics.
+Many UVN tests exist \citep{looney1995,mecklin2005}, each focusing on different distributional characteristics.
 We next briefly describe correlation based (CB) tests because they are directly related to the Wasserstein distance.
-For other test types, see appendix \S B. In essence, CB tests on UVN \citep{dufour1998} are based on assessment of the correlation between empirical and UVN quantiles.
-Two common CB tests are Shapiro-Wilk (SW) and Shapiro-Francia (SF) \citep{shapiro1972}.
+For other test types, see appendix \S~\ref{sec:supp-tests}.
+In essence, CB tests on UVN are based on assessment of the correlation between empirical and UVN quantiles \citep{dufour1998}.
+Two common CB tests are Shapiro-Wilk (SW) \citep{shapiro1965} and Shapiro-Francia (SF) \citep{shapiro1972}.
 Their test statistics will be denoted by $T_{SW}$ and $T_{SF}$ respectively.
 Both are closely related to $d_{W_2}$.
-For example, for $m\gg1$, $T_{SW}$ is a strictly decreasing function of $d_{W_2}(\hat{\pr}_{Y,m}, \Cal N(0,1))$ \citep{del1999}, i.e., large $T_{SW}$ values correspond to small $d_{W_2}$, justifying the rule that $T_{SW} > T_{\alpha}$ in order \textit{not\/} to reject $\mathcal{H}_0$.
+For example, for $m\gg1$, $T_{SW}$ is a strictly decreasing function of $d_{W_2}(\hat{\pr}_{Y,m}, \Cal N(0,1))$ \citep{del1999}, i.e., large $T_{SW}$ values correspond to small $d_{W_2}$, justifying the rule that $T_{SW}^{\star} > T_{\alpha}$ in order \textit{not\/} to reject $\mathcal{H}_0$.